profundobono/adamhillerlaw.com/about.md

 Mr. Hiller has been a member of numerous legal organizations, including the American Bankruptcy Institute, the Bankruptcy Bar Association of Maryland, the Delaware Bankruptcy Inn of Court, the American Bar Association’s Business Law Section (Bankruptcy Committee), and the Arts Committee of the Delaware State Bar Association.
 He participated in a subcommittee of the Delaware Local Rules Committee in drafting certain amendments to the Delaware local rules.

 Mr. Hiller has a very strong commitment to fulfill his ethical obligations for pro bono service to the community.
-Since entering private practice nearly 20 years ago, he has represented at least one client almost every year referred by Maryland Volunteer Lawyers Services or Delaware Volunteer Lawyers Services in a case without receiving a fee.
+Since entering private practice over 20 years ago, he has represented at least one client almost every year referred by Maryland Volunteer Lawyers Services or Delaware Volunteer Lawyers Services in a case without receiving a fee.
 Moreover, for many years he served as general counsel (on a pro bono basis) to a non-profit organization called the Maryland Society for Sight, which provides vision-screening and eyeglasses to the indigent, as well as sight-related services to the blind and visually impaired.

 Mr. Hiller serves as mentors for less senior lawyers, law students, and law clerks in the community.
 The firm also regularly accepts appointments from referral agencies to provide pro bono assistance to those that may be unable to afford to pay an attorney.